PGT/Postgraduate Taught use only

 1. Open the Play Store on your Android device.

-6. Select 'Change account provider'.
-Choose Microsoft 365 from the list.
+6. Select Change account provider and choose Microsoft 365.
 (View image)

-Outlook app for iOS
+Outlook for iOS

 Outlook Settings

-1. Click on your profile icon (top left).
+1. Tap your profile icon (top left).

-Configure your Notifications
+Configure your notifications

 Notifications in Outlook are alerts that inform you about new emails, calendar events, tasks, and other updates.
 These notifications can appear as pop-ups, sounds, or badges on the Outlook icon, helping you stay informed about important activities and messages.